-Ask a store partner about Petco’s selection of books on cockatiels and the variety of private brand products available for the care and happiness of your new pet.
+Ask a Pet Care Center associate about Petco’s selection of products available for the care and happiness of your new pet.
 All private brand products carry a 100% money-back guarantee.

-Because all birds are potential carriers of infectious diseases, such as Chlamydiosis, always wash your hands before and after handling your bird or habitat contents to help prevent the potential spread of disease.
+Because all birds are potential carriers of infectious diseases, such as chlamydiosis (also called psittacosis or parrot fever), always wash your hands before and after handling your bird or habitat contents to help prevent the potential spread of disease.

-Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for birds and should consider not having a bird as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing or caring for birds and should consider having a pet other than a bird.

 Go to cdc.gov/healthypets for more information about birds and disease.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+Note: The information in this care sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian.